plotly/plotly.github.io/_posts/2015-10-15-excel-insets.md

 ---
 layout: one_column_layout
-title: Make a Graph With a Subplot in Excel
+title: Make a Chart with an Inset Plot in Excel
-subtitle: A Step by Step Guide to Making a Graph with a Subplot in Excel
+subtitle: A Step by Step Guide to Making a Graph with an Inset Plot in Excel
-permalink: /excel/subplots
+permalink: /excel/insets
 imageurl: /static/images/subplots/thum-subplots.png
 state: inactive
 tags: basic
-meta_description: Create a graph with a subplot in Excel.
-Follow our step-by-step tutorial to make a graph with a subplot for free and online with Plotly.
+meta_description: Create a chart with an inset in Excel.
+Follow our step-by-step tutorial to make a graph with an inset for free and online with Plotly.
-actioncall: Make a Chart with Subplots
+actioncall: Make a Chart with Insets
 ---

-#Graph With a Subplot in Excel
+#Chart With a Inset in Excel

 <div>
     <a href="https://plot.ly/~Dreamshot/404/" target="_blank" title="Photon Density vs. Photon Energy" style="display: block; text-align: center;"><img src="https://plot.ly/~Dreamshot/404.png" alt="Photon Density vs. Photon Energy" style="max-width: 100%;width: 600px;"  width="600" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>
     <script data-plotly="Dreamshot:404" src="https://plot.ly/embed.js" async></script>
 </div>

-Follow along below to make a chart with a subplot.
+Follow along below to make a chart with an inset.

 ### Step 1 - Upload your Excel data to Plotly's grid